 Presentation on the webinar can be found here.

 RoastID - See the Curve, Match the Curve is 3-week online challenge of roast curves and cup quality knowledge!
 Sort of like matching a cupped coffee to the correct roast curve, except, you never cup the coffee.
 Competitors enter an online quiz portal where we present some roast curves, and then try to match them to the correct cupping forms.
 This competition is more than a competition, but an educational opportunity to learn from roasting experts about how roasting techniques and decisions (and the changes in the roast curve) influence the taste of the coffee.
-Make sure to participate in next week's round, on May 20th at 12 am PDT.
+Make sure to participate in the final round, on May 27th at 12 am PDT.

 Learn more about the RoastID competition